NOAA-GFDL/fre-workflows/for-developers.md

         script = rose task-run --verbose --app-key rename-split-to-pp
 ```

-However, that's NOT where we want to put our edits.
+However, that's **NOT** where we want to put our edits.
 Cylc has hierarchical
 layers of configuration - settings can be set in more than one place, and the
 most specific settings are prioritized over the least specific settings.

-The
-overall hierarchy looks something like this:
+The overall hierarchy looks something like this:

 highest priority---  `sites/$sitefile.cylc` > `flow.cylc` ---lowest priority

 Prioritization does not mean that the settings in any file are ignored - but if
-the settings in two files disagree, cylc goes with the setting value in the
+the settings in two files disagree, cylc uses the setting value in the
-higher-priority file over the lower-prioirty one.
+higher-priority file over the lower-priority one.

 We currently have pre-scripts defined for every step of the workflow in
-sites/$sitefile.cylc, and that means YOU NEED TO EDIT THERE.
-For testing at the
+`site/$sitefile.cylc`, and that means **YOU NEED TO EDIT THERE**.

-lab, that means you are editing site/ppan.cylc .
+**For testing at the lab, that means you are editing site/ppan.cylc.**

 *Please note:* these steps may include changes that you do not want to include
 in your git history for safety's sake.
 To avoid adding these to your git
-history, you can edit the code in ~/cylc-src/$your_test_experiment directly
+history, you can edit the code in `~/cylc-src/$your_test_experiment` directly
-after checking it out with a fre pp checkout:
+after checking it out with a `fre pp checkout`:

 ```
 > fre pp checkout -b 51.var.filtering -e ESM4.5_candidateA -p ppan -t prod-openmp